Cannon God Exaxxion: Characters

-Hōsuke Kano created Isaka to be Hōichi's private assistant in the war against the Riofaldians.
-She is a humanoid colony of nanites capable of a number of tasks including, but not limited to, providing Hōichi with vital information, transforming into an air bike, interfacing with computers, and defense against nanotech viruses.
-Isaka is also able to heal injuries in others by injecting medical nanites into others, an ability she extends to Hōichi, and transform matter.
+Hosuke Kano created Isaka to be Hoichi's private assistant in the war against the Riofaldians.
+She is a humanoid colony of nanites capable of a number of tasks including, but not limited to, providing Hoichi with vital information, transforming into an air bike, interfacing with computers, and defense against nanotech viruses.
+Isaka is also able to heal injuries in others by injecting medical nanites into others, an ability she extends to Hoichi, and transform matter.
 Isaka is extremely busty, but rather than fanservice, this is meant as a sign she's not "really' human because of her implausible breast size (furthermore, it contains the leftover mass from her air bike form).
 She reforms the jacket of his school uniform into nanomaterial by hugging him, making it able to turn into his Gunner Glove.